TheoBrigitte/kimsufi-notifier/README.md

 ## About <img src="./assets/info.svg" width="24">

 [OVH Eco dedicated servers](https://eco.ovhcloud.com) are known for their low prices and high demand.
 As a result, they are often out of stock.
-This program is used to check for server availability, and to place order for servers.
+This program is used to check for server availability, and to place orders for servers.
 Note: the previous Bash script collection was moved to [`bash`](https://github.com/TheoBrigitte/kimsufi-notifier/tree/bash) branch.

 This program is also available as a Telegram bot which is more user-friendly and provides features like real-time notifications and automated orders.
 Check it out <a href="https://t.me/KimsufiNotifierBot">t.me/KimsufiNotifierBot <img src="./assets/telegram.svg" width="24"></a>